What is a Partnership Agreement?

 A Business Partnership Agreement helps to outline the terms of a new business partnership.
 Without a Partnership Agreement in place, partners may find themselves in disagreement about how to run the business.
 A written Partnership Agreement that outlines basic business practices can help to alleviate future conflicts before they start.

+If you are ready to go into business with one or more partners, it may be time to make a Partnership Agreement.
 If you have questions about forming a business partnership, ask a lawyer.

 Our quality guarantee